justinmahood/redis-demo-app/README.md

 ## Setup

+You'll need:

+1. Running redis instance (I'm using the Redis Certified by Bitnami on a GCP VM)
+1. A Serverless VPC Connector
-You'll need a running redis instance, and a couple of environment variables setup for your Cloud Run service.
+1. A couple of environment variables setup for your Cloud Run service to reference your redis

 | Environment Variable | Example value |
 | -------------------- | ------------- |